TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/Index.rst

 If Domain Objects should be available within several page loads they have to be transferred into a persistent state.
 This is being done in Extbase by putting the Domain objects into a Repository.
-When the script is finished doing its work, the Repository takes care about saving the volatile data in a durable saving state.
+When the script is finished doing its work, the Repository takes care of saving the data into a durable storage.
-Normally this is the database which is used by TYPO3 but may, for example, also be a text file.
+Usually, this is the database which is used by TYPO3.

-This chapter deals with the steps that have to be taken to make the data enclosed by a Domain Object durably persistent.
+This chapter deals with the steps that have to be taken to make the data enclosed by a Domain Object persistent.
 Firstly, the Domain Objects have to be prepared to make them persistable by the underlying database.
 Most extensions get their input data through the Backend, thus the input forms which receive the data have to be configured.
 Subsequently, the Repositories are